Tag archives for music

 A few years ago a person who wanted to record a CD would either pay enormous fees for studio time or need to be picked up by a record label.
 Nowadays when you are ready to record you simply set up your recording space with the equipment you need and start laying down the tracks for those killer sounds you hear inside your head.
 It’s that simple; but, before you start recording there are few things you’ll need for your studio.

 For those of you who like to write songs where the lyrics rhyme, here’s a term you should be familiar with.
 ‘Rhyme scheme‘ refers to where the rhyming words occur in a verse or a chorus.
 When writing songs it is a good idea to make song lyric rhyme.

 Click on Image to View Full Size

 Rhyme schemes are simply the pattern of rhymes within a stanza.
-The rhyme pattern in each verse should match other following verses in the song, but this pattern does not have to be the same in the chorus or bridge and is usually best to be different than the verses.
+The rhyme pattern in each verse should match other following verses in the song.
+But this pattern does not have to be the same in the chorus or bridge.
+It is usually best to be different than the verses.
 Songs do not have to rhyme, but the vast majority of successful songs do rhyme. (more…)

 What does a car ride, a wedding ceremony and any great party have in common?
 Many things probably, but one thing they have in common for sure is songs.
 Think about it.
 So many of our daily activities and our special events include special songs.

 You’ve started to write songs.
 You really enjoy creating these songs.
 Up to now it has only been a hobby but now you want to take it more seriously.
 You’re creating some great sounding songs, but now it’s time to improve your skills as a songwriter.
-Here are some ways to help you move to the next level in your songwriting.
+Here are some ways to help move you toward next level songwriting.

 Learn Music Theory